greg1125/n8n-soc-alert-automation-pipeline-/setup/setup-and-testing.md

 The goal is to demonstrate not just what the system does, but how it was actually implemented and verified.

-For more information about how I built this, visit - https://github.com/greg1125/SOC-Detection-Engineering-lab
+For more information about how I built the lab, visit - https://github.com/greg1125/SOC-Detection-Engineering-lab

 ---